 Nina Rideout came from a musical family and many of her relatives play instruments.
 Before she was born, her parents decided to name her either Nina or Frederik, after the 1960s Danish-Dutch singing duo.
-So if a boy, would have been called Frederik!
+So if a boy, would have been called Frederik.

 She began playing the classical guitar at the age of 10 with Tristram Cary, (nephew of composer, Tristram Cary, a pioneer of electronic music and composer of some of the incidental music for the BBC TV series Doctor Who).
 She continued her studies with Myer Rosen and then Gilbert Biberian, former Professor at Trinity College of Music, while at London University.

 For several years, she received extensive tuition from Carlos Bonell, Professor at The Royal College of Music and most recently, she studied with Roland Chadwick, composer, solo performer, and member of the Modern Guitar Trio.

 Nina has performed at many venues, including The National Gallery, Romsey Abbey, Mottisfont (National Trust), London County Hall, Manor Farm Craft Centre, Nucleus Art Gallery and Romsey Town Hall.
 She’s performed at Romsey’s exciting annual event, The Beggars Fair too.

 She also plays in a duo with another classical guitarist, Derek Hasted and they perform under the name “Nina & Frederek”.
 More info here